 Finally, shrubs, shaded areas, and the perimeter of the yard can be treated using a combination of an Adulticide and a Growth Regulator to address all stages of tick development.
 A Blower-Mister is the most efficient means of treating these sites as it can penetrate dense foliage and provide consistent coverage.
 A granular application to your lawn will not yield the same results.

 The final aspect of avoiding Tick and Mosquito Borne illnesses is AWARENESS.
 Use caution when traversing into woods or tall grass.
 Check your pants carefully after working outdoors.
 Apply a repellent to discourage mosquitoes, or better yet- cover up in long sleeves, pants and a hat.

-Contact OWNER OPERATED PEST CONTROL for Mosquito and Tick Treatments in MA at 508-963-1294
+Contact PEST CONTROL STAR for Mosquito and Tick Treatments in MA at 508-963-1294

 Using the most effective products and equipment is the key to our success.
 We combine an adulticide ( Active Ingredient: Bifenthrin) with an Insect Growth Regulator (Nyguard IGR) to treat all stages of insects.
 We use high powered Stihl Blower Misters to apply a targeted, consistent mist to all areas prone to infestation.
 Treatment sites include: Yard Perimeter/Woodline, Stone Walls, Shrubbery/Foliage, Mulch Beds, Leaf Litter/Brush Piles, etc. Mosquitoes & Ticks prefer cover and shaded areas of the yard so treating the grass isn’t always necessary.
 In a recent study, 67% of ticks in the yard were found at the perimeter/first two feet of wood line, so we target this zone.

 *Products will not harm established plants.
 Please notify us of any edible plants/trees to avoid.